 - Do not share clothes, tissues, sheets or towels and wash them with boiling water, separate from the remaining clothing.

-These precautions help prevent the infection from spreading to other regions of the skin and prevent other people from catching the bacteria that causes the boil, which is transmitted through contact with the pus.
+These precautions can help prevent the infection from spreading to other regions of the skin and prevent other people from catching the bacteria that causes the boil, which is transmitted through contact with the pus.